mthurmond/min-blog/roadmap.md

 Only allow admin to see post create/update/delete buttons
-    Can maybe use admin parameter in route and pug if/then statement to show button if it exists Combine edit and form views to keep code dry
+    Can maybe use admin parameter in route and pug if/then statement to show button if it exists Combine edit and form views to keep code dry ensure header avatar and name is centered on homepage and post page

 Hook up config file for running db since that seems to be the standard Style delete modal